rauschma/iterable/README.md

 ## 4. FAQ

-### Why export an object?
+### Why does each module export an object with functions and not individual functions?

-This prototypes what having two global built-in JavaScript namespace objects would look like:
+This prototypes what having two global built-in JavaScript namespace objects would look like (think `JSON` and `Math`):

 * `Iterable` with `Iterable.map()` etc.
 * `AsyncIterable` with `AsyncIterable.map()` etc.